brevzin/cpp_proposals/2287_designated_base/designated-base.md

 ```
 :::

-Add a new term after we define what an aggregate and the elements of an aggregate are:
+Add a new term after we define what an aggregate and the elements of an aggregate are in [dcl.init.aggr]{.sref}:

 ::: std
 [1]{.pnum} An *aggregate* is [...]